Synnada: Situation

-Early history
+History

-Synnada is said to have been founded by Acamas who went to Phrygia after the Trojan war and took some Macedonian colonists.
+Synnada is said to have been founded by Acamas who went to Phrygia after the Trojan War and took some Macedonian colonists.

+Classical Age

 It enters written history when the Roman consul Gnaeus Manlius Vulso passed through that city on his expeditions against the Galatians (189 BCE).
-After having belonged to the kingdom of the Attalids, it became the capital of a district of the province of Asia, except on two occasions during the last century of the Roman Republic when it was temporarily attached to Cilicia.
-Under Diocletian at the time of the creation of Phrygia Pacatiana, Synnada, at the intersection of two great roads, became the metropolis (capital).
+It was assigned to the kingdom of the Attalids and when that kingdom passed to Rome in 133 BC, it became part of the province of Asia, except on two occasions during the last century of the Roman Republic when it was temporarily attached to Cilicia.
 In Strabo's time it was still a small town, but when Pliny wrote it was an important place, being the conventus juridicus for the whole of the surrounding country.
 Cicero mentions that he passed through Synnada on his way from Ephesus to Cilicia.
 The city was celebrated throughout the Roman Empire on account of the trade in a beautiful kind of marble, which came from nearby quarries and was commonly called Synnadic marble, though it came properly from a place in the neighborhood, Docimia, whence it was more correctly called Docimites lapis.
 This marble was of a light color, interspersed with purple spots and veins.
 On its coins, which disappear after the reign of Gallienus, its inhabitants call themselves Dorians and Ionians.
-Under Ottoman rule it became the city of Schifout Kassaba in the vilayet of Broussa.
+Under Diocletian at the time of the creation of Phrygia Pacatiana, Synnada, at the intersection of two great roads, became the metropolis (capital).
+Under Ottoman rule it became the city of Schifout Kassaba in the vilayet of Bursa.

 Ecclesiastical history

 Christianity was introduced at an early date into Synnada.
 The Martyrologium Hieronymianum mentions the martyrs Trophimus and Dorymedon.
 A reliquary of Tromphimus in the form of a sarcophagus with his bones was discovered here and transported to the Bursa museum; it may date to the 3rd century.
 Eusebius of Caesarea speaks of its pious bishop Atticus who entrusted to the layman Theodore the duty of instructing the Christians.

 About 230-235 a council on the rebaptizing of heretics was held there.
-St. Agapetus, mentioned in the Roman Martyrology on 24 March as Bishop of Synnada, belonged to Synaus.
+St. Agapitus, mentioned in the Roman Martyrology on 24 March as Bishop of Synnada, belonged to Synaus.

 For a list of other bishops see Le Quien, Oriens christianus, I, 827.
 Mention must be made of: